Intermediate-Mass Black Hole Formation from Hierarchical Mergers in Galactic Nuclei: Modeling Physical Processes within the Cluster

 \section{Modeling Physical Processes within the Cluster}

 We account for a number of dynamical processes in tandem within the cluster using a statistical approach.
-Each physical process in the cluster has an associated timescale, which in turn depends on the stellar density profile and velocity dispersion.
+Each physical process in the cluster has an associated timescale that depends on the stellar density profile, $\alpha$, and velocity dispersion, $\sigma$.
 We describe our treatment of the stellar dynamics below.